ulyngs/digital-habits-mail/README.md

 # Digital Habits: Mail

-A minimalistic email client for people who find email overwhelming, designed with ADHD in mind.
+A minimalistic email client for people who find email overwhelming.
+Designed with ADHD in mind.
 Developed by Centre for Digital Habits (digitalhabits.org;
 lead developer is Dr Ulrik Lyngs, ulrik@digitalhabits.org), in collaboration with computer scientists and human-computer interaction researchers at the